Hoeijmakers/tayph/docs/getting_started.rst

 This file is typically saved in the working directory, although it can be placed anywhere in your system (make sure to adjust the paths correspondingly!).
 The demo package contains a pre-made run file for the KELT-9 dummy data, located at
-:code:`'/Users/tayph/downloads/demo_data/configuration_files/demorun.dat'`).
+:code:`/Users/tayph/downloads/demo_data/configuration_files/demorun.dat`).
 Place it into your working directory, and from the working directory, initialise a cross-correlation run by calling::

     import tayph.run
     tayph.run.start_run('demorun.dat')

 This initialises the processing cascade of Tayph.
-Cross-correlation output is saved in the output directory :code:`'/Users/tayph/xcor_project/output/KELT-9/night1/'`, with a subfolder for each template library (a dataset can be cross-correlated with templates of different libraries), in which there are subfolders for each template.
-The CCF data is stored in separate FITS files, with the main output being :code:`'ccf_cleaned.fits'`.
+Cross-correlation output is saved in the output directory :code:`/Users/tayph/xcor_project/output/KELT-9/night1/`, with a subfolder for each template library (a dataset can be cross-correlated with templates of different libraries), in which there are subfolders for each template.
+The CCF data is stored in separate FITS files, with the main output being :code:`ccf_cleaned.fits`.
 If this file was successfully generated, you should see a slanted dark streak in the CCFs of Fe I and Fe II, which is the signature of these atoms in the atmosphere of KELT-9 b.